tardate/LittleCodingKata/perl/longest-coprime-subsequence/README.md

 # #455 longestCoprimeSubsequence

-Using Perl to calculate longest coprime subsequences; cassidoo's interview question of the week (2026-05-04).
+Using Perl to calculate longest coprime subsequence; cassidoo's interview question of the week (2026-05-04).

 ## Notes